Helter Skelter (song): Recording

 "Helter Skelter" was recorded several times during the sessions for the White Album.
-During the 18 July 1968 session, the Beatles recorded take 3 of the song, lasting 27 minutes and 11 seconds, although this version is slower, differing greatly from the album version.
+During the 18 July 1968 session, the Beatles recorded take 3 of the song, lasting 27 minutes and 11 seconds.
+However, this version differs greatly from, and is slower than, the album version.
 Chris Thomas produced the 9 September session in George Martin's absence.
 He recalled the session was especially spirited: "While Paul was doing his vocal, George Harrison had set fire to an ashtray and was running around the studio with it above his head, doing an Arthur Brown."
 Ringo Starr recalled: "'Helter Skelter' was a track we did in total madness and hysterics in the studio.
 Sometimes you just had to shake out the jams."
+In Mark Lewisohn's book The Complete Beatles Recording Sessions, Abbey Road engineer Brian Gibson was quoted saying that the Beatles were "jamming away, completely oblivious to the world" that night, and that management ignored what went on in the studio.

 On 9 September, 18 takes lasting approximately five minutes each were recorded, with the last one featured on the original LP.
 At around 3:40, the song completely fades out, then gradually fades back in, fades back out partially, and finally fades back in quickly with three cymbal crashes and shouting from Starr.
 During the end of the 18th take, he threw his drum sticks across the studio and screamed, "I got blisters on my fingers!"
 Starr's shout was only included on the stereo mix of the song; the mono version (originally on LP only) ends on the first fadeout without Starr's outburst.
 On 10 September, the band added overdubs which included a lead guitar part by Harrison, trumpet played by Mal Evans, piano, further drums, and "mouth sax" created by Lennon blowing through a saxophone mouthpiece.